FLY FISHING BAVARIA

-On my last visit to stock up on trout for the smoker, I arrived at 07:00 in light rain and had landed my first fish ten minutes later.
-Within an hour, the lake was full of fisherman, but I was the only one using a fly rod.
-One of the fishermen saw that I was being fairly successful, he therefore put down his course rod and got out his fly-fishing gear.
+On my last visit to stock up on trout for the smoker, I arrived at 07:00 hours.
+There was light rain and I landed my first fish ten minutes later.
+Within an hour, the lake was full of fisherman, but I was the only one using a fly-rod.
+One of the fishermen saw that I was being successful, so he put down his course rod and got out his fly-fishing gear.

 Helping a novice

-Having asked if I could help her.
-She readily agreed so I watched her float and told her when bites were indicated.
-She was not seeing the subtle indications at all, her float was far too heavy.
-I advised her to change to a lighter float but she did not have one with her.
-I then suggested that she take off the float completely, take up the slack in the line and hold it in her hand.
+Having asked if I could help her, she readily agreed so I watched her float and told her when she had bites.
+She was not seeing the subtle indications at all because her float was far too heavy.
+My advice was to change to a lighter float but she did not have one with her.
+I suggested that she take off the float completely, and then instructed her to take up the slack in the line and hold it in her hand.

 Spiegelauer Strasse 15

-John, the Silver Fly Fisherman
+John, the Silver Fly Fisherman & Author